 Cycling on wet roads

 As always, keep an eye out for things like drain covers or painted road markings, because they can get very slippery when wet.
-Puddles might hide nasty potholes, so we’d advise against riding through them – no matter how fun it is!
+Puddles might hide nasty potholes, so we’d advise against riding through them – no matter how fun it may seem!

-Remember that you’re going to take longer to slow down and stop on wet roads too.
-Take it easier into corners as well and you should be fine.
+Remember that it takes longer to slow down and stop on wet roads and to take it easy on corners.
 For an extra helping hand, run your tyres at a slightly lower pressure than normal for some extra grip.

 Make yourself as visible as possible

-Making yourself visible is also a really good idea in the rain.
-You’re harder to see when it’s dark and miserable out, so put on some bike lights (bright flashing ones are good attention-grabbers) and wear bright colours to make sure people notice you – and comment on how brave / mad you are for cycling in the rain!
+Making yourself visible is also a good idea when cycling in the rain.
+You’re harder to see when it’s dark and miserable out, so put on some bike lights (bright flashing ones are good attention-grabbers) and wear bright colours to make sure people notice you.

 Bike maintenance is key